DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 ### Relate Quantities

+#### Method 1 - Measuring voltage
-Constructing an RC Circuit as shown below.
+Constructing an RC Circuit as shown below,

-and using the equations that relate
+and using the equations that define a RC circuit,

+The voltage while

 Measure the voltage across the capacitor and measure the time till the initial voltage becomes half.